MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/connection-configuration-in-terminal-server.md

 Low encryption = Microsoft 40-bit encryption from client to server only.
 Medium encryption = Same as low but applies in both directions.
 High encryption (Non-export) = 128-bit standard RC4 encryption High encryption (Export) = 40-bit standard RC4 encryption

-Use Default NT Authentication: This forces any Client on this connection to use Windows NT's MSGINA.
+Use Default NT Authentication: This forces any Client on this connection to use MSGINA.
 Otherwise, a third-party GINA might be used.

 ### Autologon